 ACCEPTANCE TESTING

 Upon completion of the installation, the IBMS sub-contractor shall load all system software and start-up the system.
-The IBMS sub-contractor shall perform all necessary calibration, testing and de-bugging and perform all required operational checks to insure that the system is functioning in full accordance with these specifications.
+The IBMS sub-contractor shall perform all necessary calibration, testing and de-bugging and perform all required operational checks to ensure that the system is functioning in full accordance with these specifications.

 The IBMS sub-contractor shall perform tests to verify proper performance of components, routines, and points.
 Repeat tests until proper performance results.
 This testing shall include a point-by-point log to validate 100% of the input and output points of the DDC system operation.